 Is it possible to find similarities between columns?
-Since each column measures a specific characteristic, and perhaps has been recorded in its own unit of measurement, we can rarely expect to find column similarity in the same way that we find similar rows.
+Since each column measures a specific characteristic, and perhaps has been recorded in its own unit of measurement, we rarely expect to find column similarity in the same way that we find similar rows.
 However, here one can think of similarity in a slightly different way.
 It is known that columns may relate to each other via correlations.
 Correlation does not necessarily imply causality, but it is reasonable to view high correlation between two variables $X_i$ and $X_j$ as an indicator of being linked to the same phenomenon.
-Because of this, we may think that if the correlation between $X_i$ and $X_j$ is high, then the two variables are ``close of each other''; and conversely, low correlation between $X_i$ and $X_j$ sets these variables apart.
+Because of this, we may think that if the correlation between $X_i$ and $X_j$ is high, then the two variables are ``close to each other''; and conversely, low correlation between $X_i$ and $X_j$ sets these variables apart.

 We address the problem of finding similarities (or from a complementary viewpoint, finding distances) between columns, variables or features of a database.
 That is, given any two variables of the dataset, what is the similarity between them and how can we calculate it?